vmware/terraform-provider-nsxt/website/docs/d/policy_edge_cluster.html.markdown

 * `display_name` - (Optional) The Display Name prefix of the edge cluster to retrieve.

-* `site_path` - (Optional) The path of the site which the Transport Zone belongs to, this configuration is required for global manager only. `path` field of the existing `nsxt_policy_site` can be used here.
+* `site_path` - (Optional) The path of the site which the Edge Cluster belongs to, this configuration is required for global manager only. `path` field of the existing `nsxt_policy_site` can be used here.

 ## Attributes Reference